-Meteora is located in central Greece, close to the city of Kalambaka.
-Found at the foothills of the Pindus mountain range, the area is surrounded by dense pine forests, fast-flowing rivers and an overall natural environment that will definitely captivate you.
+Meteora, the place between heaven and earth, is located in central Greece, close to the city of Kalambaka.
+Found at the foothills of the Pindus mountain range, the area is surrounded by dense pine forests, fast-flowing rivers and a striking landscape that will captivate you.
 The landmark that will make you stand in awe, are the pillars of Meteora, a unique natural landmark that carve their way into the sky as if they are trying to support the celestial dome.
-As a UNESCO World Heritage Site, it is certain that your visit there is definitely going to be an unforgettable experience since you are going to witness a natural wonder combined with the humbling spirituality of one of the most important monastic centers of the Christian-Orthodox Church.
+As a UNESCO World Heritage Site, it is certain that your visit there is going to be an unforgettable experience since you are going to witness a natural wonder combined with the humbling spirituality of one of the most important monastic centers of the Christian-Orthodox Church.

-Some 365 km away from the city of Athens, there are some ways you can choose from to reach this beautiful corner of Greece even for a day trip.
-If you decide to rent a car, or have a private transfer to Meteora, keep in mind that the trip is going to take an average of 4 hours.
-Therefore, starting early is something that you should not overlook especially if you only have a day at your disposal.
+Some 365 km away from the city of Athens, there are various ways to choose from in regard to reaching Meteora for a day-trip.
+If you decide to rent a car, or have a private transfer to Meteora, keep in mind that the drive is going to take an average of 4 hours, therefore, starting early is something that you should not overlook.

 In case though, you are heading to Meteora with public transport, here are some things you should know in advance: